“Writing is exploration; you start from nothing and learn as you go.” — E.L. Doctorow

 During the second grade, Adrian Brune took her first step towards a life in journalism by tying a string around her Kodak Instant camera, sticking a notebook in her back pocket and cruising the streets in the backseat of her mother’s 1982 Buick Skylark, looking for the latest sensation to hit the bedroom community of Tulsa, Oklahoma.
 Since then, Brune has never looked back...

-Brune has reported and written hundreds of freelance newspaper, magazine and website articles – from pitch to print – for publications, such as The New Yorker, The Guardian, the New York Times, the Hartford Courant, the Huffington Post and This Land on a variety of topics, including world affairs, social justice, international development, human rights and culture.
-She has authored magazine cover stories for the Chicago Tribune Magazine, the Boston Globe Magazine, The Nation and American Lawyer magazine.
-In 2007, Brune embarked on a career in international affairs, first as a press officer at the United Nations, where she covered high-level meetings and produced press releases and articles for the 2007, 2013 and 2015 General Assemblies, and in 2014 and 2016 as an associate editor for the UN Yearbook, for which she produced the 2011 and 2012 chapters on the Middle East and the 2012 chapter on Social Development.
-As a press officer, Brune has written communications material in all forms – from blogs to website copy to speeches to 15-page brochures – for such organizations as the U.S. Fund for UNICEF, Human Rights Watch, the Doha-based Qatar Foundation, Lebanese American University, the International Legal Foundation, Action Contre Le Faim (ACF), and Rehabilitation International, a 95-year-old international disability-rights NGO.
+Brune has reported and written hundreds of freelance newspaper, magazine and website articles – from pitch to print – for publications, such as Foreign Affairs, the New Yorker, The Guardian and OZY.com on variety of topics, including global affairs, social justice, the United Nations, human rights and culture.
+She has authored magazine cover stories for the Chicago Tribune Magazine, the Boston Globe Magazine and The Nation.
+In 2007, Brune took on a day job at the United Nations, first as a press officer, where she covered high-level meetings and produced press releases and articles for the 2007, 2013 and 2015 General Assemblies, and in 2014 and 2016 as an associate editor for the UN Yearbook, for which she produced the 2011 and 2012 chapters on the Middle East and the 2012 chapter on Social Development.
+As a content specialist for UNICEF, her current position, Brune has written and produced communications material in all forms – from blogs to website copy to speeches to 15-page brochures to 50-page reporrs.

 I have authored stories – from pitch to print – for international publications on international development, human rights and global culture.
 Some highlights of my career include regular stories for the New Yorker, The Guardian (UK), the New York Times, Hartford Courant, the Huffington Post and magazine cover stories for The Nation, the Chicago Tribune Magazine the Boston Globe Magazine and American Lawyer.